Concord Pacific plans to create interim park on the northeast side of False Creek

 According to McMillan, Concord Pacific is paying to build and maintain the field, which will remain part of its private property until its other land in False Creek North is developed.

-McMillan said the recreation area is expected to be complete between June and September this year.
+McMillan said the recreation area is expected to be completed between June and September this year.